 Palloys supplies the crown for the Black Madonna icon presented to Pope John Paul II.
 AGS and PJW merge to become AGS|PJW.
 Regentco commences operation as an Australian findings supplier.
 Palloys, AGS|PJW, Regentco and Goldenage International form Palloys Group.

 Palloys casts mounts for the Queen Elizabeth II Diamond Jubilee Coach.
 Custodian Vaults commences operation.
 ABC Refinery laboratories issued NATA and ISO accreditation.
 Palloys Group, ABC Bullion, ABC Refinery and Custodian Vaults merge to form Pallion.
 ABC Bullion launches its signature minted bullion range, The Eureka.
 ABC Bullion becomes the official manufacturer of the Emirates Melbourne Cup.
-ABC Refinery is admitted to the LBMA Good Delivery list for gold.
+ABC Refinery is admitted to the LBMA Good Delivery list for gold and receives SGE accreditation.